Skip to Main Content

 Public Access to Student Data

-The media, including campus publications, must contact the UCLA Office of Media Relations at 310-825-5295 for all inquiries.
+The media, including campus publications, must contact the UCLA Media Relations at 310-825-5295 for all inquiries.

 For requests under the Public Records Act, contact the UCLA Records Management and Information Practices office at 310-794-8960.
 (See UCLA Policy 603: Privacy of and Access to Information—Legal Requirements.)